Great little snippet of Joan talking about the film What Ever Happened To Baby Jane 1962 Classic Grand Guignol Cinema.

-We are taken along through scenes of sight seeing the great points of lookout for San Francisco; the Trolley, the Bridge, Muir Woods.
+We are taken along through scenes of sightseeing the great points of the lookout for San Francisco; the Trolley, the Bridge, and Muir Woods.
 The music tells us the mood is that of metropolitan musings.
 The bustle of car horns and trumpet hollers.
-The city is now fresh with new love for Myra and Lester Blaine.
+The city is now fresh with a new love for Myra and Lester Blaine.

 The celebratory, outdoor frames end and suddenly relinquish themselves into a frantic moody setting at Myra’s apartment.
 Guests downstairs at a party she’s thrown in honor of Lester.
 She’s frantically ringing his room.
 We see her black glassy shoes pacing in the room.
 She lights a cigarette.
 Her friends Steve and Ann come in to see if she’s coming back down to the party.

 At her summer house, they awaken from their marriage bed, and greet the new day, by walking out onto the balcony near the stairs leading down towards the ocean.
-It’s very steep and rocky with no guard rail.
+It’s very steep and rocky with no guardrail.
 Treacherous if you were to lose your balance.
 I wondered, will he try to push her down this rocky tor?
 What Myra calls the precipice.
-Blaine feigns concern for her safety and she quotes Nietzsche “live dangerously” a foreshadowing of the pact she has inadvertently signed with the devil.
+Blaine feigns concern for her safety and she quotes Nietzsche’s ‘Live dangerously” a foreshadowing of the pact she has inadvertently signed with the devil.

 At the reception of Mr and Mrs Lester Blaine, the dubious Irene Neves played by the sweltering Gloria Grahame comes walking in on the arm of Steve’s brother Jr. (Mike Connor) The sultry vulpine blond unwraps her white head scarf and everything changes from here.

 We see Lester leering at Irene curiously.
-They have a past relationship?
+Do they have a past relationship?

 After the reception Irene, once again climbing a set of stairs to her apartment, puts the key in the door, and is startled by Lester who comes at her from behind.
 She screams as he pushes her into the apartment with brutal compulsion.
 Sounding furious he asks ” What are you doing in San Francisco?” she replies so cooly “An old friend of mine married a San Francisco girl.”
 Throwing a newspaper at him she follows up with “Here I’ll show you it was in all the newspapers.”
 He slaps it out of her hands and says “Don’t be cute.”

-Instead of going to her friend Steve who would have readily believed her story, she contrives to undermine Lester and Irene by laying the ground work for her own strategy,to set them both up.
+Instead of going to her friend Steve who would have readily believed her story, she contrives to undermine Lester and Irene by laying the groundwork for her own strategy, to set them both up.
 The film begins to unwind into a dark forest of shadowy contours and murkiness.
 Scenes of Crawford’s machinations through the lens of her extraordinary eyes.
-The shadow of the clock’s pendulum oscillating on her face, over her heart, while she envisions her plan enacted.
+The shadow of the clock’s pendulum oscillates on her face, over her heart, while she envisions her plan enacted.
 There are a variety of scenes with clocks.
 The use of the clock in this film is emblematic of Myra’s living on borrowed time.
 Of time running out for all the players.
-There’s also a very gripping and inventive scene with a little wind up toy dog that escalates the atmosphere of agitation and tautness.
-The shadows that frame the figures like contoured walls of darkness.
+There’s also a very gripping and inventive scene with a little wind-up toy dog that escalates the atmosphere of agitation and tautness.
+The shadows that frame the figures are like contoured walls of darkness.
 Crawford’s eyes convey much of the rest of the narrative.

-Directed by David Miller and director of photography was Charles Lang Jr. (Some Like It Hot, How The West Was Won, The Magnificent Seven, Charade and Wait Until Dark)
+Sudden Fear features a screenplay by Lenore Coffee and Robert Smith from the novel by Edna Sherry and was directed by David Miller and the director of photography was Charles Lang Jr. (Some Like It Hot, How The West Was Won, The Magnificent Seven, Charade, and Wait Until Dark.)